 €€€+ | 5 Star | Super Posh | Indoor Pool

 Hotel Indigo is a super-luxurious hotel in Rome on my absolute favorite street in the city: Via Giulia.
-The hotel has a relaxing dimmed-lighting vibe that makes it ultra relaxing.
+The hotel has a great low-light vibe that makes it ultra relaxing.
 The photo does it no justice whatsoever.
-You’ll definitely want to click through on the booking button below to see better photos.
-There is even an amazing rooftop restaurant named Sofà which will make your stay more memorable.
+You’ll definitely want to click through on the booking button below to see better photos of this hotel.
+There is even an amazing rooftop restaurant named Sofà which will make your stay even more memorable.

 Bio Hotel Raphael

 €€€€ | 5 Star | Vegan Restaurant | Stunning Terrace Views

 Where to start?
-This luxe hotel has some of the most romantic rooftop vibes we’ve seen, so don’t skip an evening here.
-Plus one of their restaurants is organic, vegetarian, and vegan if that appeals to you.
+This luxe hotel has some of the most romantic rooftop vibes we’ve experienced, so don’t skip an evening here.
+Plus, one of their restaurants is organic, vegetarian, and vegan if that appeals to you.
 I also love their spacious and calming suites, some of which have balconies.

 €€€€ | 4 Star | Swanky | Breakfast in Bed | On-Site Cafe/Bar

 Rustic Italian meets industrial modern while keeping the original 17th-century building’s flair.
 You won’t find many hotels as unique as G-Rough.
-Enjoy an artistic experience with minimalist rooms, rooftop terrace, and a cool gallery bar with occasional live music.
+Enjoy an artistic experience with minimalist rooms, a rooftop terrace, and a cool gallery bar with occasional live music.

 Hotel Campo de’ Fiori

 €€€ | 3 Star | Boutique | Rooms & Apartments | Multi Level Terrace

 For families who need extra space, you can book an apartment here that comes with a full kitchen.
 Or just opt for a regular room that’s richly decorated.
 You’re only steps from the busy Campo de’ Fior piazza and not far from the Pantheon and Piazza Navona.

 Tips for Airbnbs Near Piazza Navona/Pantheon: